alphagov/verify-rails-config-spike/CHALLENGE.md

 * most calls to config use path params, notably one doesn't, but if you just ignore that for now you will still be able to progress
 * entityIds are url encoded into the path param - you'll need to deal with that
 * in this challenge there is no need to consume the existing YAML
+* tl;dr for doing this in the open is - do not put any of this on a public github repo

 ### Pre-requisites